A General Theory of the Stochastic Linear Bandit and Its Applications: Examples of ROFUL and Sieved Greedy

 Following the same technique as in the previous example, we can prove a sharper regret bound for TS in the normal prior and normal noise setting.
 The main idea is to use smaller confidence bounds.
 More precisely, write

-and then, define
+and then define

-Using the same techniques as in the proof of reasonableness in the previous example, we can show that these functions satisfy the confidence bounds condition and the worth function defined by \cref{eq:ts-worth} is reasonable with respect to these confidence bounds.
-This yields an $\Order[\big]{\sqrt {dT\log(T)\log(nT)}}$ regret bound that is sharper than the $\Order[\big]{d\log(T)\sqrt {T}}$ previously known regret bound.
+Using the same techniques as in the proof of reasonableness in the previous example, we can show that these functions satisfy the confidence bounds condition and that the worth function defined by \cref{eq:ts-worth} is reasonable with respect to these confidence bounds.
+This yields an $\Order[\big]{\sqrt {dT\log(T)\log(nT)}}$ regret bound that is sharper than the well-known $\Order[\big]{d\log(T)\sqrt {T}}$ regret bound.
 The only comparable result that we are aware of is the $\Order[\big]{\sqrt{dT\Entropy(\OptimalArm)}}$ bound provided by \cite{russo2016information}.
-Although their bound does not require normality and is sharper than ours, but it does not include changing action sets which is covered by our bound.
+Although their bound does not require normality and is sharper than ours, it does not allow changing action sets as does our bound.